Russian missile and drone attack in Ukraine kills 8 people

 But in Uman, around 215 kilometers (134 miles) south of Kyiv, two cruise missiles hit a nine-story residential building, killing at least six people and wounding 17, according to Ukrainian national police.
 Three children were rescued from the rubble, police said.

+Turina, whose husband is fighting on the front lines, said one of her child's classmates was missing.

+“I don't know where they are, I don't know if they are alive,” she said.
+“I don't know why we have to go through all this.
+We never bothered anyone.”

-One of the people killed was a 75-year-old who was in her apartment in a neighboring building and suffered internal bleeding from the shockwave of the blast, according to emergency personnel on the scene.
+One of the people killed in the Uman attack was a 75-year-old who was in her apartment in a neighboring building and suffered internal bleeding from the shockwave of the blast, according to emergency personnel on the scene.

 Three body bags lay next to the building as smoke continued to billow hours after the attack.
 Soldiers, civilians and emergency crews searched through the rubble outside for more victims, while residents dragged belongings out of the damaged building.